06kellyjac/docker-teams/README.md

 There is one version shipped:

 - `latest` / `debian-buster-slim`
   - Uses .deb release from [teams-for-linux/releases](https://github.com/ivelkov/teams-for-linux/releases)

-Thanks go to [ivelkov](https://github.com/ivelkov/) and [contributors](https://github.com/ivelkov/teams-for-linux/graphs/contributors) on Github for the Teams Electron wrapper client.
+Thanks go to [ivelkov](https://github.com/ivelkov/) and [contributors](https://github.com/ivelkov/teams-for-linux/graphs/contributors) on GitHub for the Teams Electron wrapper client.

 The source used in this image:
 [https://github.com/ivelkov/teams-for-linux/](https://github.com/ivelkov/teams-for-linux/)